Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4

-Any circle action on a Riemannian orbifold, for example, will satisfy Condition \q{}.
-In Section \ref{s:alex} we will discuss in more detail the possibility of removing this condition.
+For example, any isometric circle action on a Riemannian $4$-orbifold satisfies Condition \q{} by Lemma \ref{l:qprime}.

 \begin{mainthm} Let $T^1$ act isometrically and effectively on $X^4$ so as to satisfy Condition \q{}, where $X^4$ is a $4$-dimensional, closed, positively curved, orientable Alexandrov space.
-Then, up to equivariant homeomorphism, $X$ is one of the following spaces: \begin{enumerate} \item the suspension of a spherical $3$-manifold, with a linear action; or \item a finite quotient of a weighted complex projective space with a linear action. \end{enumerate} \end{mainthm}
+Then, up to equivariant homeomorphism, $X$ is one of the following spaces: \begin{enumerate} \item The suspension of a spherical $3$-manifold, with a linear action; or \item A finite quotient of a weighted complex projective space with a linear action. \end{enumerate} \end{mainthm}

+Let us immediately point out how Theorem \ref{t:orbifold} follows from this result.
+First, Theorem \ref{t:amsr} is applicable, since a closed, positively curved, orientable Riemannian orbifold is an example of a closed, positively curved, orientable Alexandrov space satisfying Condition \q{}.
+The restriction on the orbifold fundamental group simply means that we exclude any finite quotients from the classification, so that the spherical $3$-manifold can be taken to be $\sph^3$.

-Note that this list is very restrictive, with every space being the quotient of a sphere.
+Note that this list of possible spaces in Theorem \ref{t:amsr} is very restrictive, with every space being the quotient of a sphere.
 The additional spaces obtained by relaxing the Riemannian hypothesis arise only because the class of Alexandrov spaces is closed under taking the quotient by an isometric group action, even when that action is not free.

-As mentioned previously, any circle action on a Riemannian orbifold will satisfy Condition \q{}.
-We therefore obtain the following result, which verifies Conjecture 5.3 in ~\cite{Y}.

-\begin{corollary}[Orbifold Classification] Let $T^1$ act isometrically and effectively on $X^4$, where $X^4$ is a $4$-dimensional, compact, positively curved, orientable Riemannian orbifold, with trivial orbifold fundamental group.
-Then, up to equivariant homeomorphism, the underlying topological space $\left| X \right|$ is one of the following spaces: \begin{enumerate} \item the $4$-sphere, with a linear action; or \item a weighted complex projective space, with an action induced by a linear $T^2$ action on $\sph^5$. \end{enumerate} \end{corollary}

-Note that the restriction on the orbifold fundamental group simply means that we exclude any finite quotients from our list, so that the spherical $3$-manifolds of Part $1$ of Theorem \ref{t:amsr} can be taken to be $\sph^3$.

-As in the manifold case, the bound on the symmetry rank of a positively curved $n$-dimensional Alexandrov space is $\lfloor (n+1)/2\rfloor$.
+As in the manifold case, the bound on the symmetry rank of a positively curved $n$-dimensional Alexandrov space is $\lfloor \tfrac{n+1}{2}\rfloor$.
 It is interesting to compare Theorem \ref{t:amsr} to the following result of the authors~\cite{HS}, which shows that all spaces that achieve this bound are obtained as quotients of spheres.